developfeng/BCM/README.md

 (1) Data Preparation.

-Download the init seeds data and their masks from:
+Download the init seeds data and their masks from: [We will update the pretrained model soon!]

 (2) Model Training.